An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 rev-parse, specify the absolute path to it.
 If

-config_versionis set to a relative path, Puppet looks for the binary in the environment, not in the system’s PATH.
+config_versionis set to a relative path, Puppet will look for the binary in the environment, not in the system’s PATH.

 - Specify a path to the script in the